banner

 A suitable subdivision design is critical, and often several designs are produced.
 By examining the maximum yield and efficiency of the subdivision, the developer can make an informed decision about the most appropriate number of allotments, allotment sizes, and staging of the development for an optimum marketing strategy.

-A good design will suit the lay of the land and implement efficient construction of infrastructure to minimise costs.
-It is important that roads are designed in line with best traffic control principles to ensure safety, and that ecological principles such as allotment aspects and recreation areas, as well as access to services such as public transport and schools are considered.
+A good design will suit the lie of the land and implement efficient construction of infrastructure to minimise costs.
+It is important that roads are designed in line with safe traffic control principles to ensure safety, and that ecological principles such as allotment aspects and recreation areas, as well as access to services such as public transport and schools are considered.

 For examples of our work, please visit our Projects page.